BlockTimeWorld/SwapMatic/README.md

 **Step 2: The Site**
 - The service can be found in https://miniswap.app
-- The backup address is https://miniswap.blocktimesolutions.com (same service)
+- The backup address is https://miniswap.blocktimesolutions.com

 **Note This**
 - MiniSwap supports injected web3 only at this moment